 A well-organised wardrobe enables you to see at a glance, everything that’s in there.
-Which makes for fast and stress-free dressing.
-Now, who wouldn’t want that in their lives?
+This makes for fast and stress-free dressing and who wouldn’t want that in their lives?

-If you haven’t already uncluttered your wardrobe, I highly recommend you do this first.
-Otherwise, you’ll be wasting your valuable time trying to find homes for things that you don’t even wear.
-You can read my step by step wardrobe unclutter process here.
+If you haven’t already removed the clutter from your wardrobe, I highly recommend you do this first.
+Otherwise, you’ll waste valuable time trying to find homes for things that you don’t wear.
+Read my step by step remove the clutter from your wardrobe guide here.

 Did you realise that jamming your clothes tightly into your wardrobe, is damaging them?
 When your clothes are tightly squeezed into a confined space, friction occurs between the fabrics.
 This causes pilling, snagging and increased general wear and tear.
 Is this how your treasured items deserve to be treated?

 Spend some time thinking about the clothes you spend most of your time in.
 To save you time and elevate stress in the morning, it is these items that need to be most accessible.